Optimizing hypergraph product codes with random walks, simulated annealing and reinforcement learning: Results and discussion

 The best combination of parameters for each code and method is reported in Table~\ref{tab:explorationparams}.
 It corresponds to the best value of the cost function found among all the codes explored during the optimization procedure.
 It should be noted that this is a stochastic quantity, which carries a large uncertainty when the logical error rate of the codes under consideration is too low for the number of Monte Carlo trials.
 Thus, the criterion to choose the optimal parameters from Table~\ref{tab:explorationparams} is a proxy of the codes' performance, but lacks robustness.
 In order to robustly assess the quality of the codes found by each method, we need more precise simulations, and over a broader range of noise rates.
 Indeed, the codes are selected based on their performance for one fixed noise rate $p$, which is not practically relevant, and only serves the purpose of being large enough to make the cost function easy to estimate with a reasonable number of Monte Carlo samples, and small enough so that the cost function provides the agent with some insights on the code performance in the regime of low logical error rate, which is the regime of practical interest.

-Fig.~\ref{fig:codes_performance} shows the performance over the erasure channel with maximum likelihood decoding of the codes obtained from the different optimization strategies\footnote{Note that our criterion based on the existence of logical errors supported within the erasure is stricter than the one presented in Connolly \textit{et al.}, explaining the discrepancy with the results of Ref.~\cite{Connolly_2024}.}.
+Fig.~\ref{fig:codes_performance} shows the performance over the erasure channel with maximum likelihood decoding of the codes obtained from the different optimization strategies.
 While each code family was optimized for a single value of the erasure channel (indicated in Table \ref{tab:explorationparams}), the simulation results show that the optimized codes with length 625 and 1600 outperform the initial ones over a whole range of parameters, and in particular in the regime of low logical error rate.
+This is explained by their resulting code distances, annotated in the plots.

 Fig.~\ref{fig:bposd} shows that, although trained over the erasure channel, these codes also perform better than the original codes of~\cite{Connolly_2024} over the bit-flip error channel.
 This type of \textit{transfer learning} is particularly useful because the particular noise that will be present in the lab will never be fully specified, and it is therefore desirable that the optimization procedure provides codes that are robust against variations of the noise model.
 The performance of the length-2025 code is not significantly improved.
 More extensive numerical simulations may be necessary to optimize such large-length codes.